NEXT UP ON this.

-After months of anticipation, it can be a bit stressful when the big day finally arrives.
-You know which day we’re talking about – the day you get your ATAR results.
+After a year of stress and anticipation, there’s just one final hurdle – the day you get your ATAR.
 Whether you’re looking forward to or dreading facing your ATAR, you’re probably feeling a lot of underlying stress bubble to the surface.

 To ease some of the pressure, it helps to understand where your stress is coming from and why it’s having such an intense physical effect on you.
 During times of stress, the body continuously releases cortisol, and chronic elevated levels of cortisol can lead to serious issues.
 It’s a sad reality that the side effects of stress can be far scarier than whatever was stressing you out in the first place.

-On the day you receive your ATAR results, lean into the discomfort by predicting stress and preparing yourself.
+On the day you receive your ATAR, lean into the discomfort by predicting stress and preparing yourself.
 While removing it completely is beyond your control, you can still minimise and manage its effects on your mental health.

 Stress is an inevitable aspect of life both before university and beyond.
 Managing stress starts with understanding the role of cortisol, often called the stress hormone, and its physiological effects.

 Cortisol is a steroid hormone that means well but inevitably gets it wrong.
 Produced by your adrenal glands, it helps regulate blood pressure and the immune system during stressful situations.
-The problem is that it’s not particularly good at distinguishing what constitutes a minor or major crisis in today’s modern world.
+The problem is that it’s not particularly good at distinguishing what constitutes a minor or major crisis in today’s modern world, especially after a year of major crises.

 In early human evolution, the ‘fight or flight’ reaction to stress came in response to an immediate physical threat, like a lion on the loose.
 The release of cortisol signalled a need to burn energy either in direct conflict or in decamping fast.
 However, in today’s world, the stresses we face mostly involve work, study, or personal relationships rather than getting chased by a lion.
 Elevated levels of cortisol can actually wreak havoc on our bodies, especially if the stress is ongoing.